 Read on to learn more about hybrid events, their many advantages, the best examples of hybrid events from 2021 and 2022, how to transition from virtual to hybrid, and hybrid event best practices.

-A hybrid event is a blend of the traditional in-person event with the online virtual event.
-Attendees can go to an actual venue for the event, but can also opt to participate online if they are unable to be there in person.
+Successful hybrid events are a blend of the traditional in-person event with the online virtual event.
+Attendees can go to an actual venue for the event but can also opt to participate online if they are unable to be there in person.

-The tricky part about hybrid conferences and events is making them equally as engaging and fulfilling for people who are attending remotely as it is to those who are physically present.
+The tricky part about hybrid conferences and events is making them just as engaging and fulfilling for people who are attending remotely as for those who are physically present.
 Those attending in person can go to workshops, engage with each other, interact with speakers, and ask questions.
 It takes some extra planning and the right event technology to do the same in the virtual space.
 With the right hybrid event platform and virtual event engagement ideas, you can ensure the experience for both live and virtual attendees are valuable.

-There are a few ways an even can be structured in order for it to be deemed, “hybrid.”
-There may be a physical event with bonus online access, a primarily online event with limited in-person aspects, or an even blend of both.
+There are a few ways to structure a successful hybrid event.
+You could plan a physical event with bonus online access, an online event with limited in-person aspects, or a blend of both.

-- A large trade show that’s principally an in-person event with exclusive online content and an event app
+- A large trade show that’s mainly an in-person event with exclusive online content and a mobile event app

-- A live-streamed product reveal presented in front of a limited physical audience broadcasted to millions of people, also with an event app.
+- A live-streamed product reveal presented in front of a limited physical audience broadcasted to millions of people online, also with an event app

-As we mentioned, with hybrid events, participants have the option to attend and enjoy in-person sessions and presentations at a specified event location.
-But for those who are unable to attend or prefer not to attend in-person events, your organization can use a sophisticated virtual event platform to create an experience that will seamlessly complement the in-person aspect.
+With hybrid events, participants have the option to attend and enjoy in-person sessions and presentations at a venue.
+But for those who are unable to attend or prefer not to attend in-person events, your company can use a sophisticated virtual event platform to create an experience that will seamlessly complement the in-person aspects.

-To be successful, hybrid events need to go beyond simply streaming the in-person speakers and sessions — although that certainly can be a part of it.
-But if you are only streaming the content, the remote viewers can easily feel bored or left out of the conversation.
-Imagine watching a live Q&A session, but being unable to comment or ask any questions yourself.
+To run successful hybrid events, you need to go beyond simply streaming the in-person speakers and sessions — although that certainly can be a part of it.
+If you are only streaming your content, your remote viewers can easily feel bored or left out.
+Imagine watching a live Q&A session but not being able to comment or ask any questions yourself.
 What’s the point?

-Fortunately, event planners have many innovative options today when choosing virtual event software that packs a punch.
+Fortunately, event planners have many innovative options today when choosing hybrid event platforms that pack a punch.